Here’s the Guaranteed Way to Boost Your Career Prospects

 First, some good news!
 As it turns out, Germans use hi too.
 Careful though: as you already know, hi is more informal than hallo so you should keep this one between friends.

 If you want to avoid repetition and diversify your vocabulary, you can also say hallöchen, which is literally a ‘little hello’.
-It’s best to use hallöchen to greet… whoever said German is a harsh language 🤭.
+It’s best to use hallöchen to greet… whoever says German is a harsh language 🤭.

 Kidding, but you did get the point.
 This tiny, little hello is reserved for very informal situations.